-In Lender Letter LL-2020-05, Payment Deferral we introduced payment deferral, a new home retention workout option jointly developed with Freddie Mac at the direction of FHFA.
-Once the servicer implements payment deferral, it must evaluate borrowers impacted by COVID-19 for a payment deferral in accordance with the eligibility requirements and workout option hierarchy described in Lender Letter LL-2020-05, Payment Deferral; and if the borrower is not eligible for a payment deferral, the servicer must then evaluate the borrower for a post-forbearance mortgage loan modification as described above.
+In Lender Letter LL-2020-07, COVID-19 Payment Deferral we introduced COVID-19 payment deferral, a new home retention workout option jointly developed with Freddie Mac at the direction of FHFA, to assist borrowers who have resolved their COVID-19 related hardship.
+Once the servicer implements COVID-19 payment deferral, it must evaluate borrowers impacted by COVID-19 for a COVID-19 payment deferral in accordance with the eligibility requirements and evaluation hierarchy described in Lender Letter LL-2020-07, COVID-19 Payment Deferral.
+This supersedes our guidance on Mar.
+25, 2020 which instructed that once the servicer implemented payment deferral, to evaluate borrowers impacted by COVID-19 for a payment deferral in accordance with the eligibility requirements and workout option hierarchy described in Lender Letter LL-2020-05, Payment Deferral prior to evaluating the borrower for a post-forbearance mortgage loan modification as described above.